borjkhani/SCC_PCB/README.md

 .
 .
 For additional simulations where interneurons are either activated or suppressed, refer to the corresponding script in the repository [here](https://github.com/borjkhani/SCC_PCB/tree/main/Model).
 These scripts model how changes in interneuron dynamics affect the network’s overall behavior.

+for example [here](https://github.com/borjkhani/SCC_PCB/blob/main/Model/PV_Act_100P/FT1.ipynb), the PV interneurons are activated with the maximum power of stimulation

 .
 .
 .